Ganesamoorthy83/java/README.md

 # Setup and Run
    - Download and unzip the source repository for this guide, or clone it using Git: git clone https://github.com/Ganesamoorthy83/java.git

+   Note: To setup Sort Application in STS environment please refer the Sort Application Setup Guide document.
+Or else follow the below steps.
    - Open Spring Tool Suite.
    - Go to File -> Import
    - Select Existing Maven Projects into Workspace and click on Next button.